nikitgoku/de-python-foundation/day_2/README.md

 ### Why use config files?

-1. Separation of Concerns: Config files allow you to separate configuration settings from the main code, making it easier to manage and modify settings without changing the code itself.
+1. **Separation of Concerns**: Config files allow you to separate configuration settings from the main code, making it easier to manage and modify settings without changing the code itself.
-2. Flexibility: Config files provide flexibility to change settings without recompiling or redeploying the application.
+2. **Flexibility**: Config files provide flexibility to change settings without recompiling or redeploying the application.
-3. Reusability: Config files can be reused across different environments (development, testing, production) by simply changing the config file without modifying the code.
+3. **Reusability**: Config files can be reused across different environments (development, testing, production) by simply changing the config file without modifying the code.
-4. Ease of Maintenance: Config files make it easier to maintain and update settings, especially in large applications with multiple configuration options.
+4. **Ease of Maintenance**: Config files make it easier to maintain and update settings, especially in large applications with multiple configuration options.

 We'll use `.ini`, which is a simple text file used for configuration purposes.
-It consists of sections, each containing key-value pairs that define settings for an application.
+It consists of sections, each containing **key-value pairs** that define settings for an application.
 INI files are commonly used to store configuration data in a structured format that is easy to read and modify.

 ---